nicksnyder/go-i18n/README.md

 ##### Strings with variables

-You can have variable substitutions in your string using [text/template](http://golang.org/pkg/text/template/) syntax.
+You can have variables in your string using [text/template](http://golang.org/pkg/text/template/) syntax.

 ```go
 T("Hello {{.Person}}", map[string]interface{}{